-- 1. The student submits an application form that includes the required information and attaches the documents mentioned in the form to the Deanship of Admission and Registration in the University.
-The documents required are: - a.
-Four recent personal photos - b.
-Authenticated copies of academic certificates with grades, including: - Secondary School Certificate or its equivalent - Bachelor's Degree Certificate - c.
-Copy of the passport - d.
-Copy of the CPR - e.
-Payment of application fees as specified by University - f.
-Validation of the Bachelor's Degree certificate accredited by the responsible bodies in the Kingdom of Bahrain. - g.
-Health fitness certificate from approved medical centre. - 2.
-The student should pass a test and an interview to determine his/her academic level if the Department so requires, and pass remedial courses as specified by the concerned department in light of the qualifications obtained and the performance in the test and interview.
+- 1. The applicant submits an application form that includes the required information and attaches the documents mentioned in the form to the Deanship of Admissions and Registration in the University.
+The documents required are: - A. Four recent personal photos - B. Authenticated copies of academic certificates with grades, including: - Secondary School Certificate or its equivalent - Bachelor's Degree Certificate - C. Copy of the passport - D. Copy of the CPR - E. Payment of application fees as specified by University - F. Validation of the Bachelor's Degree certificate accredited by the responsible bodies in the Kingdom of Bahrain. - G. Health fitness certificate from approved medical centre. - 1.
+The applicant should pass a test and an interview to determine his/her academic level if the Department so requires, and pass remedial courses as specified by the concerned department in light of the qualifications obtained and the performance in the test and interview.

-Article (7) Requirements for Academic Degree
+Requirements for Academic Degree